christopherseaman/Bryant/PROPOSALS.md

     - Multi-view clustering across pain, treatment, and UDS pattern dimensions over time
     - Paradigm shift: Replaces one-size-fits-all guidelines with empirically derived trajectory phenotypes
     - Recognizes pain-addiction as complex multi-component system
-    - **Data Assumptions:** Requires multi-modal, longitudinal data with synchronized time points across views (pain, treatment, UDS); assumes sufficient within- and between-patient variability and minimal batch effects.
+    - **Data Assumptions:** Requires multi-modal, longitudinal data with synchronized time points across views (pain, treatment, UDS); assumes sufficient withinand between-patient variability and minimal batch effects.
     - **Outcomes:** Identifies distinct patient trajectory phenotypes based on temporal patterns; clusters are validated for clinical relevance and interpretability.
     - **Feasibility Notes:** Needs moderate sample size (N > 200) with repeated measures per patient; clustering validity depends on data completeness and dimensionality; interpretability requires linkage to clinical outcomes and expert review.

 ## Multi-Modal Temporal Modeling

 Develop an integrated time-series framework to explore joint modeling of pain, substance use, housing status, and treatment retention across six follow-up points using a combination of joint T-LSTM and mixed-effects models.
 By leveraging interdependent clinical and behavioral streams, this project will investigate whether multi-domain modeling can provide meaningful insights beyond single-domain baselines and will assess the feasibility of translational applications such as clinical decision support tools.